 They also grow alternative cereals such as triticale and rye and have produced a variety of niche crops over the years, including borage, camelina, linseed and industrial hemp.
 The family has partnered with neighbouring farms for vegetable crops such as potatoes, carrots, beetroot, parsnips and peas.
 They have also entered Countryside Stewardship schemes in recent years to bolster the farm’s already significant wildlife and environmental enhancements.

 A racing dream

-The track was resurfaced and enlarged, a drivers rostrum was rebuilt, a 200 seater grandstand installed, a small cafe and toilets renovated, and automatic timing introduced, along with a public address system.
+The track was resurfaced and enlarged, a drivers’ rostrum was rebuilt, a 200-seat grandstand was installed, a small cafe and toilets were renovated and automatic timing was introduced, along with a public address system.

-In June this year they hosted the European Championships, which was streamed on YouTube to 80,000 subscribers.
-The event had been delayed for two years due to the Covid-19 pandemic.
+In June 2022, the enterprise hosted the European Championships, which was streamed on YouTube to 80,000 subscribers.
+The event was delayed for two years due to the Covid pandemic.